addff/2310-CSP600/[F2]/NUR SYAHIRAH BINTI SHAFIE/README.md

 ### Solution
 1.The platform will include user profiles for athletes and coaches, allowing them to connect based on their specific sports interests and goals.

-2.The system will help coaches schedule and conduct real-time video coaching sessions, analyze athletes' performance videos, and design customized training plans
+2.The system will help coaches schedule and conduct real-time video coaching sessions.